felipecaparelli/caesar-computator/README.md

 # CAESAR COMPUTATOR 🔑
-This is a simple program, written using [Kotlin](https://kotlinlang.org/) that receives an Integer as input and prints the correspondent Roman numeral.
+This is a simple program, written in [Kotlin](https://kotlinlang.org/), that receives an Integer as the input and prints the correspondent Roman numeral.

      738041            738057720027           750027750837140917          730037150037    19837
        903              7907  1807             1091  3097  305              88    504     387